 However, if you’d prefer to sort it out in advance, getting a visa for Laos in Phnom Penh is a simple procedure.
 You’ll need:

 – original passport with 6 months validity;

-– 2 application forms (available at the embassy)
+– two application forms (available at the embassy);

-According to the sign posted, normal visa processing takes 48 hours and “very express visa” processing takes 12 hours.
+According to the sign posted at the embassy, normal visa processing takes 48 hours and “very express visa” processing takes 12 hours.
 When I asked about the express processing, I was told that it takes one day, but sometimes two.
 But usually one.
 What about same-day processing, I asked?
 Yes, very express, I was told.
 Drop it off at 8:00 and it might be ready by 17:00.
 Very express processing costs an additional $10.